topsify-io/actions/README.md

 ### `remote-host`

-**Required** The URL of the DevPal server to send the scan results to.
+The URL of the DevPal server to send the scan results to.
 Useful to specify if using a self-hosted version of DevPal.

 ### `devpal-token`